 This provision ensures that the child is actually returned home as soon as it is safe to do so and that the presumption that the child should be reunified with his or her family if at all possible is upheld.

-The Child Trauma Prevention Act is one of many CPS reforms that THSC is working on this legislative session.
+The Child Trauma Prevention Act (HB 3331 and SB 2091) is one of many CPS reforms that THSC is working on this legislative session.
 To stay up-to-date on the progress of our legislative priorities, sign up for email alerts today or text “TXHOMESCHOOL” now to 67076 to receive legislative alerts and be a part of Keeping Texas Families Free!